Farmington Hills Robbery Defense Lawyer

 For more information, do not hesitate to get in touch with me, Daniel D. Hajji, Attorney at Law.
 I am dedicated to my clients and will do everything possible to fight for your rights and best interests.
 I offer reasonable rates with flat fees and payment plans to make sure anyone can afford to have quality representation.
 Take advantage of a free case evaluation and tell me the details of your case as soon as possible.

-Speak with a Farmington Hills robbery defense attorney with nearly two decades of experience.
+Speak with a Farmington Hills robbery defense attorney with more than two decades of experience.
 Consultation is free and confidential when you call (248) 599-0054.